GuilleQP/guilleqp.github.io/gamedev/RTSdevlog.md

 #### Working on the Wheat Field (Rome)

-I started designing in Blender some wheat with the thought to repeat that single mesh in order to make a hole field but I didn't like the result (left), so I restarted the model again with a more simplistic aproach (right).
+I started designing in Blender some wheat with the thought to repeat that single mesh in order to make a hole field but I didn't like the result (left), so I restarted the model again with a more simplistic approach (right).
 I made each row of "wheat" an independent object to control the position.

 ![](/images/wheat_first_try.png) ![](/images/wheat_field.png)